alppiskinSU/SleepingData---DSA210-Project/README.md

 - **Personal Growth**

 Sleep is an essential part of overall well-being.
-By understanding how my sleep patterns influence my academic perforamnce, I can develop healthier and more efficient habits to improve my efficiency in studying.
+By understanding how my sleep patterns influence my academic performance, I can develop healthier and more efficient habits to improve my efficiency in studying.

 - **Long-Term Impact**